 In terms of my fertility options, I have been attending two clinics; one an endocrinologist who deals with making sure my hormone levels are that of a ‘normal’ woman of my age, which I have been going to since the diagnosis, and more recently, to a fertility clinic.
 Here they went through my most likely fertility option; IVF with egg donation.
 Luckily for me I have a sister who had her family young, and has told me without a doubt if she is suitable, she would want to donate her eggs to me.
 This means, although not my own, my child would still be part of me genetically.
 Whilst I still have doubts about whether I want to put my sister through the turmoil of being a donor, it is the most generous offer.
 Knowing that I have an actual plan of action for if and when I want to have a child, has really given me peace of mind and a more positive outlook, rather than previously when it was an unknown to face in the future.

 A personal matter like having a baby is something that I will have to discuss and plan with many other peoples’ involvement.
 However I am in a much better mind set about my condition and I have now changed to a more suitable HRT medication alongside Vitamin D, which will help my future health and bone density.
 Living with this diagnosis for so long, I have had one advantage that many others don’t get, which is time.
 I have known for over twelve years now that I will struggle to have children and I have come to terms with that, unlike so many others who only find out they have POI, when they are going through the desperate process of trying to conceive.
 I used to think I could never have a child, but I now know it isn’t so black and white.
 Whether through egg donation or adoption, I don’t have to be childless if I don’t want to be and now, this far down the line, the diagnosis has become part of who I am and I don’t grieve for what could have been.
 I used to think I was the only teenager in the world who had this condition, then I found Daisy Network and realised there were thousands of others like me.
-Now as a Trustee, a huge part of my life is wanting to make sure there is support for other girls going through the same thing.
 I want people to read my story and realise that yes it mightn’t be straight forward, but it does get easier and life does continue despite having POI.